QuentinCG/QAzureStorageRestApi/README.md

   QNetworkReply* deleteFileReply = azure->deleteFile(containerName, fileName);
   // You can connect to the reply to be sure it is deleted sucessfully

-  // --- GENERATE URL TO PROVIDE TO USER (SAS TOKEN TO PROVIDE, CHECK ANNEX OF README FOR PROCEDURE) --- qDebug() << "URL to provide to user to download file if SAS token provided with read access to container: '" +
+  // --- GENERATE URL TO PROVIDE TO USER (SAS TOKEN MUST GRANT ACCESS TO READ/LIST ONLY, CHECK ANNEX OF README FOR PROCEDURE) --- qDebug() << "URL to provide to user to download file if SAS token provided with read access to container: '" +
               azure->generateUrl(containerName, fileName, "sv=2022-11-02&sr=b&sig=.......") +
               "'";